questrel/dtree/README.md

 // todo: explicitly define unlimited extension schema
 // supports IEEE ±infinity, (although we have our own projective infinity (vide infra) that is not signeed,
 // so IEEE ±infinity are treated more like overflow values than a proper infinity)
-// does not support  ±0 (although we can have underflow values that are not a proper 0)
+// does not support -0 (0 is unique, although we can have underflow values distinct ftom a proper 0)
 // todo: figure out library paths to get <charconv> working on my development system
 ```